Savannah Guthrie says her mom is a woman of faith and a source of strength for the family

 “She’s lived a life of integrity and loyalty,” Savannah Guthrie said four years ago, beaming as she paid tribute to her mom on her 80th birthday.

-“She’s a truth teller, whether you really want to hear the truth or not,” Guthrie said, calling her mom an inspiration and a woman of great of faith.
+“She’s a truth teller, whether you really want to hear the truth or not,” Guthrie said, calling her mom a woman of great of faith.

 On Tuesday, Savannah Guthrie asked for prayers to help find her 84-year-old mother after authorities said they believe she was taken against her will over the weekend from the Tucson, Arizona, home where she lives alone.

-Authorities don’t believe the abduction was part of a robbery or kidnapping-for-ransom plot, according to a person familiar with the investigation, who was not authorized to publicly discuss details of the case and spoke to the AP on condition of an anonymity.
+Investigators don’t believe the abduction was part of a robbery or kidnapping-for-ransom plot, according to a person familiar with the case, who was not authorized to publicly discuss details and spoke to the AP on condition of anonymity.

+Authorities in Arizona on Tuesday pushed for the public to offer tips, but they provided very little new information, declining to talk about any evidence found at the home or narrow down the timeline of when they believe Nancy Guthrie was abducted.

 Her disappearance has shaken NBC’s flagship morning show, where Nancy Guthrie made occasional appearances.
-She once took part in a cooking demonstration and has shown up on the set to surprise her daughter.
+She once took part in a cooking demonstration and has shown up on the set to surprise her daughter, who has been a “Today” anchor since 2012.

 “For all of us who’ve gotten to know her and love her, it is personal,” an emotional Jenna Bush Hager, one of the show’s hosts said during Tuesday’s broadcast.